-It’s much easier to deal with things before they happen than have them sneak up on you.
+It’s much easier to deal with the red flags that an before they happen than have them sneak up on you.

 I don’t generally think about doing things “to avoid tantrums”, as I think this is a negative and fearful way to look at things (although if you’re in a lots-of-tantrums phase then flipping heck, I feel you, it’s like walking on egg shells with eggs made of crushed glass and pure fire).

-If you haven’t been able to meet the child’s needs and you can see that a meltdown is unavoidable, move somewhere where you as a parent are going to feel more comfortable dealing with it, and to give your child some privacy- kids need dignity just as we do.
+If you haven’t been able to meet your child’s needs and you can see that a meltdown is unavoidable, move somewhere where you as a parent are going to feel more comfortable dealing with it, and to give your child some privacy.

-I don’t mean just let them finish their sentence so we can respond, I mean really listen.
+“Oh you’re angry because you wanted to eat that ice cream now, I see.”
 When we know what someone else is thinking and feeling, we are in a much better place to help them.